 Our mailbag at FamilyLife is filled with letters from mothers dismayed at how difficult it is to feel romantic or sexual.
 One woman wrote, “During this season of life, I have three children, 4 years old and younger, plus a full-time job.
 I cannot even think of doing anything romantic.”

 Or maybe you feel like the mother of a “rambunctious 2-year-old,” who said, “It’s ironic: Romance gave us our children, and children ended our romance!”
 It’s sadly true for too many women.

-Oftentimes, motherhood can be a tempting excuse for giving up sex.
+Often, motherhood can be a tempting excuse for giving up sex.
 Caught up in her responsibilities day in and day out, a mother can experience a slow shift in loyalty from husband to children.
-She begins thinking she has more important things to do than getting involved in the frivolity of playfulness with her husband.
 She thinks the needs of her children, because they are so helpless and formative, are more important than the needs of her husband.
 After all, she reasons, he is an adult.

 One reason this is so common is that we as women are able to express and experience our femaleness by nurturing our children.
 We feel fully alive as women when we care for our children—except for the times when we are fully exhausted.
 Women feel a deep, innate sense of well-being and fulfillment when we give birth, nurse, and nurture babies and children.
 It is an indescribable privilege that brings profound satisfaction.
 It’s what we were made to do.

 But it’s only part of being a woman.

 Motherhood is temporary

 Raising children, as wonderful a calling as it is, is not allwe were designed to do.
 Children were given to us for only a short time.
 They are not possessions but something over which we were meant to be stewards.
 Our job is to train them in godliness and then to let them go.
 You will always have a job as wife, but motherhood is only temporary.